The History of Sorrento's Community Health Centre

 In the provision of primary care, we were expected to see the frail elderly, people with chronic disease, Sorrento residents without a regular care provider, summer visitors, pregnant women, and their families, and people with addictions and mental health conditions.
 Theresa now has a patient roster of 1000, which is the most she can manage effectively.

 There has been tremendous support from the community; many individuals have donated money and time to the clinic.
 When one long term Sorrento resident passed away and left a large donation to the clinic, we established a Memorial Wall in his memory to recognize all of our donors!
 In 2015, Terry Lake, then Minister of Health visited the Centre and presented us with a cheque to cover expenses for three years.
 Along with continuing donations and an annual fundraiser, we have stretched that contribution out for six years.
+In 2020, Interior Health began funding most of the day to day operation of the Health Centre.
+The Health Centre still relies on donations to meet medical equipment upgrades and renovations.

 Our area population of 8,000 doubles in the summer when cottagers return and visitors arrive.
 Since 2019, we have secured locum physicians to come in and provide walk-in care available to respond to the many summer-time urgent care requests.